Boone County in Iowa

 A Missed Opportunity

-On July 16, 1984 — six days before Sansgaard’s body was discovered — a Chisago County, Minnesota sheriff’s deputy made a traffic stop on the same ’77 Datsun about 50 miles north of Minneapolis; the driver, who appeared quite nervous, identified himself as Arnold Sansgaard.
+On July 16, 1984 — six days before the gruesome discovery — a Chisago County, Minnesota sheriff’s deputy made a traffic stop on the same ’77 Datsun about 50 miles north of Minneapolis after the car was seen weaving in traffic.
+The driver, who appeared quite nervous, spoke slowly with a southern accent and identified himself as Arnold Sansgaard.

-The man had extensive burn scars over his neck, right forearm and upper arm, and told the deputy he’d suffered the burns from a flamethrower while serving in Vietnam.
-He was a Veterans Administration outpatient, he told the deputy, and was on medication for a nervous condition.
+The man had severe burn scars on his right arm, forearm, and neck area and possibly on his left arm, and told the deputy he’d suffered the burns as a flamethrower while serving in Vietnam.
+He said he was a Veterans Administration outpatient in Madison, Wisconsin, and took medication for a nervous condition.

 The second suspect sketch released to the media.